shommel/poke-types/README.md

-Inspired by the Detective Pikachu movie, I am doing a discovery into Pokemon and their typings for a 1-day project!
+Inspired by the Detective Pikachu movie, I am doing a discovery into Pokemon and their typings!
 I will try to figure out which type has the most/least Pokemon, the connections between the typings, etc.

 Guide for the graph: